Clinical-Genomics/MIP/documentation/README.md

 $ mip analyse rd_dna -f 3 --sample_ids 3-1-1A --sample_ids 3-2-1U --sample_ids 3-2-2U -pfqc 0 --bwa_mem 2 -c 3_config.yaml
 ```

-This will analyse family 3 using 3 individuals from that family and begin the analysis with programs after Bwa mem and use all parameter values as specified in the config file except those supplied on the command line, which has precedence.
+This will analyse family 3 using 3 individuals from that family and begin the analysis with recipes after Bwa mem and use all parameter values as specified in the config file except those supplied on the command line, which has precedence.

 #### Input